Dönmeh

-The Dönmeh (דוֹנְמֶה, دونمه, Dönme) are a group of Sabbatean crypto-Jews in the Ottoman Empire who were forced to convert to Islam, but retained their Jewish faith and Kabbalistic beliefs in secret.
+The Dönmeh (דוֹנְמֶה, دونمه, Dönme) are a group of Sabbatean crypto-Jews in the Ottoman Empire who embraced Islam, but retained their Jewish faith and Kabbalistic beliefs in secret.

 The Sabbatean movement was centered mainly in Thessalonika.
-It originated during and soon after the era of Shabbetai Tzevi, a 17th-century Romaniote Jewish rabbi and Kabbalist who claimed to be the Jewish Messiah and eventually feigned conversion to Islam under threat of capital punishment from the Ottoman sultan Mehmed IV.
-After Zevi's forced conversion to Islam, a number of Sabbatean Jews purportedly converted to Islam while remaining secretly faithful to Judaism after their leader, and became known as the "Dönmeh".
+It originated during and soon after the era of Shabbetai Tzevi, a 17th-century Romaniote Jewish rabbi and Kabbalist who claimed to be the Jewish Messiah and eventually feigned conversion to Islam under threat of capital punishment from the Ottoman sultan Mehmed IV in 1666.
+After Zevi's conversion to Islam, a number of Sabbatean Jews purportedly converted to Islam while remaining secretly faithful to Judaism after their leader, and became known as the "Dönmeh".

+In the 20th century, the Dönmeh were strongly involved in the Kemalist movement, the creation of the Turkish nation-state and the political system of the Turkish Republic.
+Many Dönmeh or other Jewish individuals, such as Hasan Tahsin, Haim Nahum Effendi, Haim Bejarano, Munis Cohen Tekinalp and Avram Galanti Bodrumlu were prominent Turkish nationalists, Kemalists or fighters in the Turkish War of Independence.
+Indeed, most Dönmeh and most Jews in Turkey supported the Ankara government and fought against Greece in the Greco-Turkish War, being later cited as a loyal model minority by Turkish leaders.

 Some live on into 21st-century Turkey.
-As of 2016, there were still 2,000 non-assimilated Dönmeh.
+As of 2016, there were an estimated 2,000 non-assimilated Dönmeh in Turkey.

 Etymology

 The Turkish word dönmeh ("apostates") derives from the verbal root dön- (دون) that means "to turn", i.e., "to convert", but in the pejorative sense of "turncoat".

 The independent scholar Rıfat Bali defines the term dönmeh as follows:

 The term Donme is a Turkish gerund meaning 'to turn, revolve or return' and, by extension, "to betray" (i.e., 'go back on') and 'to convert' to another religion.
 It has come in popular parlance to refer to religious converts in general, and, more specifically, to the seventeenth century followers of the Jewish false messiah Sabbatai Sevi and their descendants, who outwardly converted to Islam but retained their secretive religious practices over the next several centuries, maintaining close communal and blood ties and practicing strict endogamy.
 While the great majority of the community's members abandoned their practices during the first quarter century, their past identity has continued to haunt them within Turkish society, and the term Dönme itself remains one of opprobrium.

 The Dönmeh were sometimes called Selânikli ("person from Thessalonika") or avdetî (عودتی, "religious convert").
 Members of the group referred to themselves as "the Believers" (המאמינים), Ḥaberim "Associates", or Baʿlē Milḥāmā "Warriors", while in the town of Adrianople (now Edirne) they were known as sazanikos, Judaeo-Spanish for "little carps", perhaps about the changing outward nature of the fish or because of the prophecy that Sabbatai Zevi would deliver the Jews under the zodiacal sign of the fish.